guillermooo/sublime-undocs/source/reference/symbols.rst

 ========

-Sublime Text provides basic support for symbol navigation
+Sublime Text provides basic support for :ref:`symbol navigation <fm-goto-symbol>`.
 (jumping to class and function definitions, etc.).
+Using **metadata files**,
+it's possible to make these commands work for any type of source code.

+Because metadata for symbols is commonly required by packages, it's discussed in this separate document, where it should be easier to find.

 Format
 ======

-Symbol definition files have the :file:`.tmPreferences` extension and use the Property List format.
-Their file can be arbitrary.
+Metadata files have the :file:`.tmPreferences` extension and use the Property List format.
+The file name can be arbitrary.

+Metadata files are inherited from TextMate.

 Defining Symbols
 ================

-Several symbol definition files can coexist in the same package.
+Several symbol definition files can co-exist in the same package.
 For example, two symbol definition files could work in tandem: